vanhauhuynh17/selenium-with-vpn-extension-headless/README.md

-# Pricing worker: A powerful worker to scrape data in website if it prevent
+# Selenium with VPN: A powerful worker to scrape data in website with extension VPN in chrome

 ## 1. What is selenium-selenium-with-vpn-extension-headless?
 - pricing-worker is a stock crawler written by Python.